Silas Kelly: Cleveland Browns

 On May 13, 2022, after going undrafted in the 2022 NFL draft, Kelly signed with the Cleveland Browns as an undrafted free agent.
 He was waived on August 9, 2022, with an injury designation.

-St. Lous Battlehawks
+St. Louis Battlehawks

 On November 17, 2022, Kelly was selected by the St. Louis Battlehawks in the 2023 XFL draft.

 Seattle Sea Dragons

 On July 9, 2023, Kelly was traded to the Seattle Sea Dragons in exchange for fullback Charlie Taumoepeau.
 The Sea Dragons folded when the XFL and USFL merged to create the United Football League (UFL).